boristsr/gdcorner-website/_documentation/rushhour/80-troubleshooting-vehicle-importer.md

 On this page you'll find a variety of common issues people face when importing vehicles with the Rush Hour Vehicle Importer.

-## Vehicle attempts to drive sideways
+## Vehicle Attempts to Drive Sideways

 Ensure your vehicle is facing `+X`, and the vehicles left side is pointing `+Y` in Blender

-## Vehicle flips out on training / Flies away / Launches into outer space
+## Vehicle Flips Out on Training / Flies Away / Launches into Outer Space

 Check your vehicle scale in Blender.
 Please [watch this video at the 2 minute 30 second mark](https://youtu.be/D5Yt90k7Xww?t=158) for detailed instructions on how to do this.